santiagocodes/santiagocodes/README.md

 ## Dev Profile

-Hi there :wave: I am a web developer.
+Hi there :wave: I am a web developer based in Madrid.
 You can usually find me working on front end projects, but I occasionally delve into back end (just to keep things interesting :wink:).
 When I'm not coding and solving challenges I am writing articles and tutorials for the [DEV](https://dev.to/santiagocodes) community.

 ## Languages and Tools